And How Our

 and soon landed some work at the “Troubadour” in Hollywood.

-But Roger had found a way to blend traditional ” Folk Americana” with the very new and yet Mis Understood
+And Roger had found a way to blend traditional ” Folk Americana” with the very new and yet Misunderstood Rock music For a sound that would forever shape music as we know it.
+Today it would be called Rock a billy or just country rock.

 Soon “Gene Clark” caught the same rock bug.
 And He and Roger started writing songs together.
 They Did Most Of Their